Weiaza/To-Do_App/README.md

 # To-Do-App
-This is a to-do app using flutter and hive.
+This is a to-do app made using flutter and hive.